farishaddad/Knowledge-Mining-using-Cognitive-Search/Solution.md

 + You can save your commands, what is usefull for re-use not only within this workshop but also in the future.
 + You need to create a free account.
 A confirmation message is sent to your email.
 + You can export all your commands into json format.
 This file can be saved into the storage account of the lab, into a cloud storage like OneDrive or anywhere you like.
 This process help you to save, share and re-use your work.
-+ Both return codes indicates success after an API call request: 201 and 204.
++ These return codes indicates success after an API call request: 200, 201 and 204.
 + Error messages and warnings are very clear.
 + Besides the API URL and call type, we will use GET/PUT/POST, you need to use the header for Content-Type and api-key.
 The json commands must be placed into the "body / raw" area.